containers/podman/docs/source/markdown/options/volume.md

 The `CONTAINER-DIR` must be an absolute path such as `/src/docs`.
 The volume will be mounted into the container at this directory.

-Volumes may specify a source as well, as either a directory on the host or the name of a named volume.
-If no source is given, the volume will be created as an anonymously named volume with a randomly generated name, and will be removed when the <<container|pod>> is removed via the `--rm` flag or the `podman rm --volumes` command.

 If a volume source is specified, it must be a path on the host or the name of a named volume.
 Host paths are allowed to be absolute or relative; relative paths